vvnraman/dotfiles/dot_config/nvim/PROJECT.rst

 Current
 *******

-- Set up a docker harness for testing and benchmarking
+- Automatically and intuitively save and restore session

 ----

 ****
 Next
 ****

+- Set up a docker harness for testing and benchmarking

 - Automatically document keymaps on the readme (separate file is okay)